GaretJax/pop-analysis-suite/docs/documentation/quick-start.rst

    [master] Copying box to temporary location...
    Progress: 1% (5288808 / 502810112)

+Vagrant is now probably downloading the virtual machine box to your system.
+This process and the provisions process described below take a neat amount of time so it could be a good time to take a coffee break.

 Once a machine is downloaded and booted, vagrant begins the "provisioning process", which simply means to copy the required chef recipes and resources to the VM and to execute the set of defined actions to configure the host.